MartinGamesCZ/ArduJSC/README.md

 This is CLI that compiles basic javascript code into c++ code for arduino.
 It's experimental at this time, it can do only basic codes like arduino blink example and similar.
 Please note that this is still experimental.
-If you like this and/or you want to support me and development of this and my other projects, consider [donating](https://ko-fi.com/martingames)
+If you like this and/or you want to support me and development of this and my other projects, consider [donating](https://ko-fi.com/martingames).
+This is only way i make money.

 ## Features
 What can it do?